 Chris Bates

 Chris moved from rural Cheshire to Blackheath in 2000, living for several years in the development, Seren Park Gardens, which immediately borders Westcombe Woodlands.
 Although now living in the London Bridge area, he continues to be an active member of the Woodland Committee.
 He has a degree in Environmental Science and Chemistry with an additional HNC (Higher National Certificate) awarded from The Scottish Wildlife Trust in Habitat Surveying for Nature Conservation.
-In addition to the above Chris has been members of the environmental charities “Plantlife” and “Trees for Life” for over 15 years.
-Currently he works for a Health and Safety consultancy in south-west area of London.
+In addition to the above Chris has been members of the environmental charities “Plantlife” and “Trees for Life” for over 25 years.
+Currently he works for a Health and Safety consultancy in central London.

 Nigel Duncan

-Richard Sylvester
+Rich Sylvester

 Miles Storey